Posted on

 The intern will assist in:

-• Editing issue 6
+• Proofreading the issue

 • Publishing content on the website (WordPress) and social media platforms